 Yes, as a member of U.S. Travel, any segment is eligible to purchase a subscription of Destination Travel Insights.

 What methods of payment are accepted?

 Payment for the subscription to Destination Travel Insights should be made through U.S. Travel Association.
 Accepted payment methods on each invoice are: Check, American Express, Mastercard, VISA, Diners Card, Discover, Wire Transfer.

 All payments should be made payable to “U.S. Travel Association.”

 U.S. Travel Association, 1100 New York Avenue NW, Suite 450; Washington, DC 20005-3934

 Contact firstname.lastname@example.org for instructions on processing a Wire Transfer.

 How is a domestic “visitor” defined?

-A domestic visitor is defined as someone who had a lodging transaction in your area, based on his or her arrival date and departure date (also defined in the report appendix).
+A domestic visitor is defined as someone who had a lodging transaction in your area or travelled more than 50 miles to visit your destination.
 This may include a single individual or a group of people on whose behalf an individual is spending.
 This does not include international visitors.